Trucking volumes have increased by 30% in 2020. -McKinsey study on US freight after COVID-19

 Logistics companies focus on reducing their empty journey legs and maximizing their average weight utilization.
 It is essential to minimize the time spent loading and unloading to get this metric right.

 - Job History

 After having all the essential metrics established, it is easier to spot areas of improvement in the job history.
-Logistics managers should analyze driver performance, route, and then find patterns.
+Logistics managers should analyze driver performance, routing, and then find patterns.

 The only way to assess the original plan and the resulting performance is by analyzing job history.
 It helps you identify bottlenecks in delivery schedules by improving customer service or speeding up the delivery time.
 It tells where you lack in terms of meeting customer delivery standards.

 Selecting the right vehicle size

 Fleets cannot find a one-size-fits-all approach to ever-changing customer demands.
 The right vehicle size for effective fleet operations depend on

 - Volume of deliveries

 It is necessary to make every delivery count.
 Fleet managers aim to reduce under-utilized space by planning deliveries, load shapes, volume, and height effectively.

 Fleet managers should also balance the time lost by drivers in loading and unloading in an optimized manner.